Senayitalazarb/bi-dashboard-portfolio/README.md

-# bi-dashboard-portfolio
+# BI Dashboard Portfolio
 A portfolio of interactive dashboards built using Power BI and Tableau, covering healthcare, HR, marketing, finance, and customer analytics.

-# BI Dashboard Portfolio

-Welcome to my **BI Dashboard Portfolio**, a curated collection of interactive dashboards developed using **Power BI** and **Tableau**.
-This portfolio showcases my skills in data modeling, storytelling, visualization, and generating actionable business insights across multiple industries including healthcare, HR, marketing, and finance.

 ## 🔧 Tools Used
 - **Power BI** – Data modeling, DAX measures, and interactive reports